-Join Renato Bellu for an in-depth discussion in this video Navigating within Dynamics GP, part of Up and Running with Dynamics GP.
+Join Renato Bellu for an in-depth discussion in this video Navigating within Dynamics GP, part of Learning Microsoft Dynamics GP.

 - Navigating within Microsoft Dynamics GP can seem overwhelming when you first start using the product, but actually, it's quite simple to get around once you understand how it's organized.
 I'm going to show you some key concepts to Microsoft Dynamics GP that will help you with your navigation.
 For instance, when the product first loads and you log in, you're taken to a Home page.
 Sometimes this Home page takes a long time to load and it seems confusing.

 There's a lot of items on the page but you can customize this page by clicking on the "Customize This Page" button, and then unchecking these check boxes, which mark the content to display.
 What I do is I only leave Quick Links and My Reports and I get rid of everything else.
 Hit "OK".
 That's cleaned things up quite a bit.
 Now I have a Quick Links menu, which is my own personal menu, which will follow me wherever I log in with my user name to Dynamics GP.